 Grants and Teacher Awards

-Before filling out your application, please see this document for some trips at tricks for selecting your garden kit seeds: School-Garden-and-Growing-Kit-Tips
+Before filling out your application, please see this document for some tips at tricks for selecting your garden: School-Garden-Tips

 - What are the educational goals for this project?

-- How will the garden kits be integrated into the classroom curriculum?
+- How will the garden be integrated into the classroom curriculum?
 How will you align it with Common Core, NGSS, and Environmental Literacy Standards?
-(You may upload example lessons below).
+(You may attach lesson plans)

-- How will the project make connections to Maryland farms, the environment, food systems, and nutrition?
+- How will the garden make connections to Maryland farms, the environment, food systems, and nutrition?

 You may make a copy of this document and upload it with your application.